What an exciting time we’re living in—behavioral scientists are confirming that we are inherently imbued with basic human goodness.

 The Radical Power of Humility,

-Nipun Mehta – Founder of ServiceSpace, an incubator of projects that works at the intersection of volunteerism, technology and gift-economy, speaks about the importance of humility.
+Nipun Mehta – Founder of ServiceSpace, an incubator of projects that work at the intersection of volunteerism, technology, and gift-economy, speaks about the importance of humility.
 Google released a searchable database of 5.2 million books published since 1500.
 Researchers discovered that, between 1960 and 2008, individualistic words increasingly overshadowed communal ones.
 The usage of “kindness” and “helpfulness” dropped by 56%, even as “modesty” and “humbleness” dropped by 52%.
-Phrases like “community” and “common good” lost in popularity to “I can do it myself” and “I come first.”
+Phrases like “community” and “common good” have lost popularity to “I can do it myself” and “I come first.”
 We moved from We to Me.
 Our language reflects our lives.
 Without humility, our overblown sense of entitlement disconnects us.
 It increases narcissism and reduces empathy.
-That may be good for the economy but certainly not for societal well-being.
+That may be beneficial for the economy, but it is certainly not conducive to societal well-being.

 Acts of Kindness: Key to Happiness for Children and Teens